chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 **Asking Claude for help**

 Tip if you’ve never used GitHub before: I was confused by all this terminology too.
-I used these prompt and Claude explained it step by step:
+I used these prompts and Claude explained things step by step:

 >Help me understand how to use git and github.
 Explain repository, pull request, branches, and merging